akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Below is the **complete epilogue** with:
 - Opening framing line
-- Harold's death and staghound
+- Harold’s death and staghound
-- William and Matilda's visits (with "when he could escape his mother's watchful eye")
+- William and Matilda’s visits (with "when he could escape his mother’s watchful eye")
 - White Ship disaster (accurate: William turns back for Matilda)
-- Henry's grief
+- Henry’s grief
-- Queen Matilda's final words (with "Forsooth... though I did question it at the time")
+- Queen Matilda’s final words (with "Forsooth... though I did question it at the time")
 - Roger of Salisbury (bishop and justiciar, fall from power 1139)
 - Ranulf (Lord Chancellor, target of jest, tells story until death 1123)
-- Half-sisters (Avice's letter)
+- Half-sisters (Avice’s letter)
 - Sir Guy (dies on crusade)
 - The nurse (sells farm, moves into hall, swears goose remembered her)
 - Godfrey (never a king, holds Stanwey, raises family)